borgestrand/sdr-widget/AW_readme.txt

 yourself.
 Relevant libusbK sites are: http://sourceforge.net/projects/libusbk/ http://libusbk.sourceforge.net/UsbK3/index.html

+Remember to update Audio-Widget.inf with libusbK version information!

+libusbK will likely install itself in c:\libusbK-dev-kit.
+From there you will need the includes folder to complete a code build, and the bin folder to make the installer.
+NB: The bin folder doesn't install the all-important .sys files.

+Here's what to do to get the .sys files as well: Run libusbK-inf-wizard.exe and select libusbK.
+Select a random USB component and generate a client installer.
+Explore the folder.
+It will now contain all binary files under amd64 and x86 folders.
+Copy those two to the DriverPackages folder.
+Watch out for "_x86" file names in the x86 folder.
+They are supposed to be like like that.

 The Windows drivers are bundled into an install package.
 Here is how to compile such a package.